 The General Web Service Base Profile is derived from the Web Services Interoperability Basic Profile v1.1 and the Web Services Interoperability Simple SOAP Binding Profile v1.0.
-The IMS Global Learning Consortium (IMS GLC) recommendations for the General Web Service Base Profile are to adopt:
+The 1EdTech Consortium (1EdTech GLC) recommendations for the General Web Service Base Profile are to adopt:

-- XML Schema V1.0 - all data models in IMS specifications will be defined in terms of XML Schema (XSD);
+- XML Schema V1.0 - all data models in 1EdTech specifications will be defined in terms of XML Schema (XSD);

 - HTTP V1.1 - the Hypertext Transfer Protocol (HTTP) is the mandated protocol binding for the SOAP messages;

 - SOAP V1.1 - SOAP is the mandated messaging protocol;

 - WSDL V1.1 - an instance of the service is defined using Web Services Description Language (WSDL) v1.1.

 The General Web Service Base Profile can be extended by the adoption of one or more support General Web Service profiles.
 Other 1EdTech General Web Service documents describe profiles for Addressing (transport-neutral web service addressing), Attachments (sending non-XML documents with the SOAP messages) and Security (secure data exchange).